warmwaffles/blog/content/posts/cmake-or-not-to-cmake.md

 title: CMake, Or Not To CMake
 draft: true
 categories:
-  - CMake
+  - Development
+tags:
-  - Build Tools
+  - cmake
 ---

 I've been using CMake for quite some time now and feel that it's a very